 Flexible, lightweight fiber with high impact strength and chemical resistance.
 Easy to die cut but may require cooling.

 Polyethylene Terephthalate is a common type of thermoplastic and is a member of the polyester family.
 It has a number of versatile forms, as well as applications across multiple industries.
+Polyethylene Terephthalate in its primary state is generally colorless and can be cut with different techniques depending on thickness.
+The most common varieties of Polyethylene Terephthalate include:

 Cotton